Cressida is the Artistic Director of Offstage Theatre (2006 – current) She went to University College London.

 |•||Workshop Facilitator for Synergy, Arts Ed, RADA, LAMDA, Bristol Old Vic Theatre School, Central, Tricycle, RSC, BOV/NT regional tour|

-Hassan Abdulrazzak's Trump In Palestine and Caryl Churchill's Beautiful Eyes A collection of short political plays responding to the election of Trump over his inauguration at Theatre 503 Vinegar Tom by Caryl Churchill RADA MAPPING BRENT
+Tricycle Theatre Hassan Abdulrazzak's Trump In Palestine and Caryl Churchill's Beautiful Eyes A collection of short political plays responding to the election of Trump over his inauguration at Theatre 503 Vinegar Tom by Caryl Churchill RADA SCREENS

 by Stephen Loughton (2016)